Click here to increase size

 The Ibercaja Museum of Camón Aznar is the only museum in the world which permanently shows the entire series of engravings performed by Goya.
 In the first, he initiates his etching technique, copying works by Velázquez, which he considers one of his masters.
 Caprichos reveal a critical vision of Spanish society in his time, anchored in ignorance and superstition.
 The Disasters of War make him the first graphic reporter in history, where he reflects pain, cruelty and the terrible consequences of war.
 In Tauromaquia, he offers vivid prints of bullfighting spectacles in his period.
 The Foolishness seems to serve as an escape for all his fears and anxiety.
 In his last engravings, an old aged Goya experiments with the new technique of lithography in the Bulls of Bordeaux.

-This museum also features a room of paintings, the Golden Room, which displays works by Goya belonging to IberCaja and the Real Sociedad Económica Aragonesa de Amigos del País - The Royal Economic Aragon Society of Friends of the Country.
+This museum that we can visit with the audioguide (audioguides) also features a room of paintings, the Golden Room, which displays works by Goya belonging to IberCaja and the Real Sociedad Económica Aragonesa de Amigos del País - The Royal Economic Aragon Society of Friends of the Country.
 Among these works, the magnificent portraits of Don Félix de Azara, Queen María Luisa of Parma, and a youth Self-portrait of the artist or the outline of the Coreto's vault stand out.

 MUSEUM OF PABLO GARGALLO